scandipwa/docs.scandipwa.com/content/docs/plugin-mechanism.md

 ---

-ScandiPWA v3 (currently in beta) supports frontend plugins, which allow reusing one piece of code throughout a lot of completely different projects.
-This guide is devoted to explaining all the functionality related to plugins.
+As of v3, ScandiPWA supports frontend plugins - reusable extensions that, once created, can be used in any project using ScandiPWA v3.
+These can be used to modify the functionality of almost any part of ScandiPWA.

 ## Extension file structure

 A ScandiPWA extension is a M2 composer package with an additional directory - `scandipwa`, which contains ScandiPWA frontend-related functionality.
 The extension can contain any other M2 directories for implementing backend functionality.
-For example, the extension below has the `etc` and `Model` directories,
+For example, the extension below has the `etc` and `Model` directories.

-All _directories_ inside of `scandipwa` are optional.
-However, following the specified structure is mandatory - the `app` and `sw` subdirectories of `scandipwa` have the same structure as `vendor/scandipwa/source/src/(app|sw)`.
+All directories in `scandipwa` are optional.
+However, following the specified structure is mandatory - the `app` and `sw` subdirectories of `scandipwa` must have the same structure as `vendor/scandipwa/source/src/(app|sw)`.
 These directories have the same meaning: `component` is for your extension's components, `query` is for GraphQl queries, etc.

-THe `plugin` directory can contain files specifying the configuration and implementation of your plugins.
+The `plugin` directory can contain files specifying the configuration and implementation of your plugins.
 Details will be provided below.

+A ScandiPWA extension's file structure overview:

 ```bash
 📦my-awesome-extension